 The Titans' victory over Wheaton College (23-9) avenged an 86-74 loss to the Thunder on Nov.
 16 in Wheaton, Ill.

 UW-Oshkosh outrebounded Wheaton College, 49-39, Friday and held advantages of 17-11 in assists, 6-9 in turnovers, 5-4 in steals and 3-1 in blocks.
-The Titans, who hit at least 10 3-pointers for the 16th time this season, have outrebounded 29 of their last 33 opponents.
+The Titans, who made at least 10 3-pointers for the 16th time this season, have outrebounded 29 of their last 33 opponents.

-Flynn matched his career high and led all players with 15 rebounds for the Titans, including seven on the offensive end, on the way to his team-leading 10th double-double of the season the 18th of his career.
+Flynn matched his career high and led all players with 15 rebounds for the Titans, including seven on the offensive end, on the way to his team-leading 10th double-double of the season and the 18th of his career.

 Boots contributed eight rebounds, four assists and a pair of steals.
 The WIAC Player of the Year and National Association of Basketball Coaches All-America First Team selection shot 5-for-8 from beyond the 3-point arc to extend his school career records to 410 assists and 271 made 3-pointers.